gchumillas/photomanager/README.md

 ## Create the database

-Open a terminal and execute the following commands from the application directory:
+Open a terminal and execute the following command from the application directory:
 ```bash
 $ mongo [ENTER YOUR DATABASE NAME] scripts/dbschema.js
 ```